efxlve/crwn-clothing/README.md

-# CRWN Clothing
+# CRWN Clothing (TypeScript)
-CRWN Clothing is an e-commerce web application built with React, Redux, Firebase, and Stripe.
-It is a full-stack application that allows users to browse through a variety of clothing items, add items to their cart, and checkout using Stripe.
-The application also features user authentication and authorization with Firebase and Google Sign-In.
+This is a React e-commerce app built with TypeScript.
+It is a clone of the [CRWN Clothing](https://github.com/efxlve/crwn-clothing) app, which was built with JavaScript.
+The app is deployed with Netlify and uses Firebase for user authentication, authorization, and data storage.
+Stripe is used for payment processing.
+The app is built with React, Redux, and TypeScript.

 ## Live Demo
-You can view a live demo of this app [here](https://incandescent-snickerdoodle-5f483c.netlify.app/).
+You can view a live demo of this app [here](https://verdant-brigadeiros-439541.netlify.app/).

 ## Features
 - User authentication with Firebase